Rise Up (Cain album)

-Rise Up is the first studio album by American Christian country band Cain.
+Rise Up is the debut studio album by American Christian country band Cain.
 The album was released on May 7, 2021, by Provident Label Group.
 The album was produced by Nick Schwarz, David Leonard, Brad King, Seth Talley, Jonathan Smith, Jeff Pardo, Bryan Fowler, and Jordan Mohilowski.

 The album has been supported by the release of "Rise Up (Lazarus)", "Yes He Can", "The Commission", and "I'm So Blessed" as singles.
 The title track, "Rise Up (Lazarus)", peaked at number four on the Hot Christian Songs chart.
 "Yes He Can" peaked at number five on the Hot Christian Songs chart.
 "The Commission" peaked at number two on the Hot Christian Songs chart.
-"I'm So Blessed" peaked at number four on the Hot Christian Songs chart.
+"I'm So Blessed" peaked at number three on the Hot Christian Songs chart.

 Rise Up peaked at number six on Billboard's Top Christian Albums Chart in the United States.
 Rise Up received two GMA Dove Award nominations for Pop/Contemporary Album of the Year and Recorded Music Packaging of the Year at the 2022 GMA Dove Awards.